anotherkimnguyen/Bash_Monitoring_Script/README.md

 - Store the metrics in a CSV file for historical tracking and analysis.
 - Provide an interactive interface that presents system metrics in a readable, real-time format.

-By customizing this monitoring solution, I gain a deeper understanding of system resource management and the value of proactive monitoring.
+By customising this monitoring solution, I gain a deeper understanding of system resource management and the value of proactive monitoring.
 It also offers flexibility, allowing for further improvements or modifications as new needs arise.